prajeet2006-ui/AI-Hackathon-Judge-Assistant/README.md

 2. **Access the interface:**
    Open your web browser and navigate to the local URL provided in the terminal (e.g.,    http://127.0.0.1:7860).
 3. **Upload and analyze:**
-   - Enter the project description in the text box
+   - Enter the project description in the text box.
-   -
+   - Upload a project screenshot.
+   - Upload a supporting PDF document.
+   - Click the "Analyze Project" button to get the judge's report.